Arons and Solomon | January 29, 2018 | Articles

 New Jersey prenuptial agreements are governed by complex laws and requirements.
 They require a written document, with complete financial disclosures, signed by both parties in the presence of an appropriate witness.
 If done incorrectly, the validity of these agreements can and will be challenged in court.

-The Arons & Solomon team holds decades of experience in drafting, reviewing, and litigating prenuptial agreements.
+The Arons & Solomon Divorce Lawyers team holds decades of experience in drafting, reviewing, and litigating prenuptial agreements.
 We will make sure your prenuptial agreement is fully compliant under NJ state law, and protects your best interests.
-Contact us for a free consultation.